 All of these cities have very established gay scenes that you can read about in any number of other gay travel guides.
-This list is about the events, festivals and spaces that are inclusive of everyone who exists under the queer umbrella.
+This list is about the events, festivals, and spaces inclusive of everyone who exists under the queer umbrella.
 So, if you like your LGBT events to feature drag kings, QTIPOC hosts and non-binary DJs, then here’s everything you’ll want to know about.

 📷 above image from Homobloc 2019 in Manchester.
 CREDIT: Jody Hartley